Sample plan

 South Bank

 A former power station turned into Europe's most important modern art museum.
 Free for the permanent collection.
-Rothko, Picasso, Bacon, Pollock.
+Rothko, Picasso, Bacon, Pollock — every name changed art history.
 The 10th-floor viewing terrace is the best free view of St. Paul's Cathedral across the river.
+The 'Turbine Hall' — the central 35-meter-high hall — hosts massive contemporary art installations every year, free; you stand among them, you become part of the work.

 17:00